kozyilmaz/nheqminer-macos/README.md

 nheqminer-old (older GPU's >= SM 3.0 & < SM 5.0, AVX and CUDA)[USE_CPU_XENONCAT, USE_CUDA_DJEZO]
 ```
 **IMPORTANT NOTE:**
-**NVIDIA CUDA Toolkit 8.0 or 9.0 (from https://developer.nvidia.com/cuda-downloads) should be installed**
+**NVIDIA CUDA Toolkit 9.1 (from https://developer.nvidia.com/cuda-downloads) should be installed**
-**CUDA compatible 'Command Line Tools macOS 10.12 for Xcode 8.2' (for CUDA 8.0) or 'Command Line Tools macOS 10.12 for Xcode 8.3.2' (for CUDA 9.0) is needed (from https://developer.apple.com/download/more/)**
+**CUDA Toolkit 9.1 compatible 'Command Line Tools for Xcode 9.2' is needed (from https://developer.apple.com/download/more/)**

 **nheqminer-gpu depends on CUDA capable graphics card with "Compute Capability" >= 5.0, for older ("Compute Capability" >= 3.0) cards use nheqminer-old**